 Boat tours from Benagil beach

-You can choose between short tours that depart from Benagil beach and longer tours which leave further down the coast.
+You can choose between short tours that depart from Benagil beach and longer tours that leave further down the coast.

 You may be tempted to go for the closest and cheapest option but other tours are preferred in our opinion.